- CNDDB News

 - My company provided observation data to CDFW quite some time ago.
 When will our data show up in the BIOS layer?

 Due to past staffing issues, we currently have a backlog of data waiting to be entered.
 However, we now have a biologist working full time on the owl database and we began making regular updates in December 2012.
-Future Spotted Owl database updates will coincide with the monthly California Native Diversity Database updates.
-Unfortunately, we cannot currently provide an estimated timeline for how long it will be before a specific dataset is processed, entered, and “live” in the BIOS viewer.
+Spotted Owl database updates are released on the first Tuesday of each month to coincide with the monthly California Native Diversity Database updates.
+Unfortunately, we cannot currently provide an estimated timeline for how long it will be before a specific dataset is processed, entered, and "live" in the BIOS viewer.
 We generally prioritize entry of more recent data and observations which might represent new Activity Centers, but we are grateful for any and all survey data.
 Rest assured, CDFW values your contribution and we appreciate your patience while we work through our current backlog.

 - I am interested in contributing data to the database.
 Who should I contact?

-Our Spotted Owl Database Manager, Michael Hardy, would be happy to work with you to see that your observations of Northern Spotted Owls, California Spotted Owls, Barred Owls, and Strix hybrids are included in a future database update.
-You can email our account or reach Michael at (916) 445-5006 for more details about data submission.
-Every observation, even an opportunistic detection or a “no response” survey, helps make the database a more valuable tool for research, conservation, and management.
+Our Spotted Owl Database Manager would be happy to work with you to see that your observations of Northern Spotted Owls, California Spotted Owls, Barred Owls, and Strix hybrids are included in a future database update.
+You can email our account or reach the Database Manager at (916) 445-5006 for more details about data submission.
+Every observation, even an opportunistic detection or a "no response" survey, helps make the database a more valuable tool for research, conservation, and management.
 Thank you for your support!

 - Additional questions, comments, or suggestions?

-Help in understanding how the BIOS Data Viewer works is available on the BIOS website (see Getting Started and Data Viewer Tutorials).
+Help in understanding how the BIOS Data Viewer works is available on the BIOS website (see Getting Started in BIOS 5 (pdf) and Data Viewer Tutorials).
 Metadata and explanations of the fields and codes used in the Spotted Owl Database are available with the shapefiles packaged with CNDDB/RareFind or by using the Metadata button in the tool bar of the BIOS Data Viewer.
-For other concerns, please email our account or call Michael Hardy at (916) 445-5006.
+For other concerns, please email our account or call our Spotted Owl Database Manager at (916) 445-5006.
 Check this page regularly, as it will be updated based on feedback from our users and contributors.